mxdvf/mxdvf/README.md

 ### Hey There! 👋
 I'm Mehul, a systems engineer (and aws certified solutions architect) massively enthusiastic about any system that involves more than 1 node.

-20 years old and based out of India 🇮🇳.
+Based out of Hong Kong 🇭🇰.
 For the longest time I had been building in isolation which proved to be a fatal mistake.
 Now building in public and writing about what I find interesting 🔭.

 Connect with me: [Twitter](https://x.com/mxdvf), [Email](mailto:mehulsrivastava.work@gmail.com)
 <!-- [Linkedin](https://www.linkedin.com/in/mxdvf/) -->